Decipher/textimage/README.txt

     - text - an array of text strings, with unresolved tokens; each string of the array will be consumed by a textimage_text effect in the sequence specified within the image style.
-// @todo remove
-//    - format - the file format of the resulting image (png/gif/jpg/jpeg).
     - caching - if set to TRUE, the image will be cached for future accesses;
       otherwise, the image will be stored in textimage_store and deleted on cron run.
-// @todo revise
-//    - node - a node entity.
-It is used for resolving the tokens in the text
-//      effects.
     - source_image_file - a file entity.
 It is used to identify the source image when the image derivative is created by Textimage and for resolving the tokens in the text effects.